Course Code: CHC33015

 The full student handbook with important course policies and training procedures can be found here.
 Enrolments are available year-round.

-Course Duration: This Home Care specilisation has a standard course duration of 12 months.
+Course Duration: This Home Care specialisation has a standard course duration of up to 12 months.

 The Certificate III in Individual Support online course will prepare you for a rewarding career in the home care industry.